VicttorSM/DFU-Mod_OneButtonToggleHorse/README.md

 # DFU-Mod_OneButtonToggleHorse
- Allows to change to the horse or wagon with only one button
+Allows changing to horse or wagon and then back to on foot with only one button